algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 The API must handle all queries within 1 second on a typical laptop.

-We prioritize speed over precision , meaning we may use heuristics (an approximation of a calculus which can be interpreted as "good enough"), the returned path should not exceed the shortest path duration by more than 10%.
+We prioritize speed over precision, meaning we may use heuristics (an approximation of calculus that can be interpreted as "good enough").
+However, the returned path should not exceed the shortest path duration by more than 10%.

 ### Data Integrity Verification

-Provide a verification to check whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.
+Verify to check whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.

-Provide a verification to ensure the graph is fully connected and showing the possibility to navigate between any two landmarks.
+Verify to ensure the graph is fully connected and shows the possibility of navigating between any two landmarks.

-Checks can be done using another programming language than C++, though, to stay uniform, we will be doing these checks using C++ as well.
+Checks can be done using a programming language other than C++, though to stay uniform, we will be doing these checks using C++ as well.

 ### Expected Deliverables

 1. C++ Source Code: Including comments and clear documentation.
-The code has to be of your own creation, and you should not use libraries beside STL and what is required for the Web server.
+The code should not use libraries besides STL and what is required for the
+Web server.
 2. Time and Space Complexity: Big O notation for the main algorithms.
 3. REST API Implementation: Demonstrating the ability to handle multiple formats (XML and